giotto-ai/giotto-time/README.rst

 We provide two tests: ShiftedLinearCoefficient and ShiftedPearsonCorrelation.

 These tests (which are implemented as scikit-learn compatible transformers) determine which shift of each time series maximizes the correlation to each other input time series.
-This is a very similar construction tothe granger test.
+This is a very similar construction to the granger test.

 .. image:: https://storage.googleapis.com/l2f-open-models/giotto-time/images/granger.png
   :width: 600